alexjiao125/capstone408g/Final_Submission/Src/README.txt

   due to HOG being run which slows down the program.
 - At any point, press "q" to exit the program.

+Technical details of software or algorithms used can be found in the Final Report.